ppazos/openEHR-ADL/README.md

 # openEHR-ADL
-Project that centralizes all the ADL processing for CaboLabs projects
+Project that centralizes all the ADL (openEHR Archetype Definition Language) processing for CaboLabs projects.